-Yes, the classical suggestion of long, steady, almost brisk, walks still has much benefit.
-For some women it is not enough.
-But realize, to walk well, wear flat, comfortable shoes, swing from the thigh and hold your neck long with the crown of your head to the sky, shoulders back and, of course, no tucking the bum (rather than jutting your chest forward as you lift your face and tucking your tailbone in).
+The classical suggestion of long, steady, almost brisk, walks still has much benefit.
+For some women walking daily is not enough.
+But realize, to walk well, wear flat, comfortable shoes, swing from the thigh and hold your neck long with the crown of your head to the sky, shoulders back and, of course, no tucking the bum.

 Please look at the Chiropractor/Myofascial Release/Craniosacral therapist and even Maya Massage bits on http://www.spinningbabies.

-Chiropractic techniques may also be done by some Osteopaths, and in some areas of the world, you might find an Osteopath for the same purposes.
+Chiropractic techniques may also be done by some Osteopaths.
+In some areas of the world, you might find an Osteopath for the same purposes.